chiefengineer/Git-How-To-Redux/docs/Git-How-To-Redux.md

 ### Difference between a `git pull` and a `git fetch`

-`git fetch` pulls all of the .git directory information to your local machine.
+`git fetch` pulls all of the .git directory information to your local machine
+from the specified remove server.
 This is how one maintains a current copy of the working repository.
 Some even
 go so far as to create a cron job (background task) to execute a `git fetch`
-on a regular basis just to keep their repository fresh.
+on a regular basis just to keep their repository fresh and current.

 ### Command refresher